Skip to content

 Who Should Live in Westside (And Who Shouldn't)

-Westside is perfect for:
+Westside works well for:

 • Young professionals who prioritise convenience and modern living over nightlife

-Westside is not ideal for:
+Westside is not the right fit for:

 Practical Tips for Renting in Westside